James Samuel Hill

-James Samuel Hill (1845 – April 10, 1865) was a soldier in the United States Army during the American Civil War.
+James Samuel Hill (c.
+1845 – April 10, 1865) was a soldier in the United States Army during the American Civil War.
 He received the Medal of Honor.

 Biography

-Hill was born in 1845 in Lyons, New York and enlisted in the Union Army from the same town.
+Hill was born in about 1845 in Lyons, New York and enlisted in the Union Army from the same town.

 He served as a sergeant in Company C, 14th New York Heavy Artillery.
 He was awarded the Medal of Honor for action on July 30, 1864 at Petersburg, Virginia.
 He became a prisoner of war later in the war.

 Hill died on April 10, 1865, shortly after Lee's surrender at Appomattox, and was buried in East Newark Cemetery in Newark, New York.